Medical Scientist Training Program

 The Medical Scientist Training Program (MSTP) at UT Southwestern Medical Center trains the next generation of leaders in academic medicine by offering a combined M.D./Ph.D. degree.
 Each year we enroll 10-12 outstanding students from around the world who have substantive experience in laboratory research and a strong desire to pursue a research career related to medicine.

 A highly integrated program, a dedicated and collegial faculty, and an unusually intense hands-on clinical experience await the prepared student.

 UT Southwestern’s MSTP recognizes the special niche the M.D./Ph.D. scientist occupies by providing a rigorous but supportive program of clinical and research training.
 The MSTP can accommodate differences in individual goals by flexible scheduling of the research and clinical years.

 - A minimum of three years of graduate study and dissertation research in an area of basic biomedical science, leading to the Ph.D. degree

 - Clinical studies of the final two years of medical school, leading to the M.D. degree

-During their research years, students have the same intimate exposure to a research mentor as other graduate students, where they learn techniques and thought patterns of basic scientists.
+During their research years, students learn techniques and thought patterns of basic scientists and have the same intimate exposure to a research mentor as other graduate students.

 During clinical training, M.D./Ph.D. students master clinical skills and develop the same compassion and commitment as all UT Southwestern medical students.